It is an honor for USAID to support the Ethiopian Coffee Exporters Conference today.

 As a backbone of the Ethiopian economy, coffee is an essential commodity to the livelihood of millions of Ethiopians.
 Hence, I hope the exchange of information and experience sharing that takes place over the next two days will not only enable you to better understand your key opportunities and challenges, but also to help you to develop your vision for the future.

 USAID’s support to Ethiopia’s coffee industry is not new.
 Between 2006 and 2011, the USAID Agri-business and Trade Expansion Program (USAID-ATEP) - implemented a full production-to-market development program for the specialty coffee industry that provided technical assistance to more than 25,000 farmers; contributed to value-addition through certification and specialization initiatives; and supported new market linkages with international roasters.
 Sales for USAID-supported coffee clients nearly doubled from $22.9 million in 2006 to $41 million in 2011.
 Client coffee production yields increased 37 percent over the national average and USAID-helped to certify nearly 28,000 hectares of coffee-production area, farmed by 12,000 smallholder farmers under the Sustainable Agricultural Standard.

-Today, USAID’s Agricultural Growth Program-Agribusiness and Market Development (AGP-AMDe) project is the flagship program under USAID‘s Feed-the-Future strategy for Ethiopia and is USAID‘s largest contribution to the Government of Ethiopia‘s Agricultural Growth Program.
+Today, USAID’s Agricultural Growth Program-Agribusiness Market Development (AGP-AMDe) activity is the flagship program under USAID‘s Feed the Future strategy for Ethiopia and is USAID‘s largest contribution to the Government of Ethiopia‘s Agricultural Growth Program.
 AGP-AMDe is continuing our support to the coffee sector along with five other value chains.
 AGP-AMDe's vision for coffee is to maximize commercial returns for unique, traceable Ethiopian coffees in export markets.

 AGP-AMDe is concentrating on three main areas of intervention: